As parents, we devote our time to the care and well-being of others.

 Get this excellent primer from Hand in Hand's founder Patty Wipfler about how Listening Partnerships work, and how they help parents connect with their children and find renewed calm and patience: The One Basic Secret of Reducing Your Parenting Stress.

-Check out all of Hand in Hand's connection parenting classes here.
+Check out all of Hand in Hand's classes for parents, early childhood educators and professionals here.